List of former Australian rules football competitions in Tasmania: South East District Football Association (1945−1979)

+The 1959 Grand Final between Mangalore and Sorell ended in a draw with Mangalore winning the replay the following week.

+The final match for the SEDFA took place on 23 September 1979 for the Mangalore v Campania Grand Final at Pontville Oval.

 Southern Districts Football Association (1934−1970)

 Clubs included Australian Newsprint Mills (ANM), Bagdad, Bagdad-Mangalore, Bellerive, Bothwell, Bridgewater, Brighton, Clarence, Forcett, Glenorchy Rovers, Hamilton, Mangalore, Maydena, Maydena-Westerway, Montrose, Ouse, Ouse-Wayatinah, Richmond, Upper Derwent, New Norfolk, and South Hobart.

+New Norfolk (1945 premiership winners) and Clarence (1946 premiership winners) were invited to join the now district-based TANFL for the 1947 season and accepted.

-Glenorchy Rovers were absorbed by New Town Football Club when they moved to KGV in early 1957 and became current TSL club, Glenorchy Magpies.
+Glenorchy Rovers were absorbed by TANFL club, New Town Football Club, when they moved to KGV in early 1957 and the merged entity became the Glenorchy Magpies.